-While murders committed by the Papin sisters' were appalling, the treatment they experienced as servants by a wealthy French family made intellectuals call their case a symbol for class struggle.
+While the murders committed in February 1933 by the Papin sisters' were appalling, the treatment they experienced as servants by a wealthy French family made intellectuals see their case as a symbol for class struggle.

 Life Inside The Lancelin House

 Christine and Lea Papin worked as domestic servants for a retired lawyer, René Lancelin, his wife, Léonie, and their grown daughter, Geneviève.
 The Lancelins lived in a beautiful two-story townhouse on No. 6 rue Bruyère in the city of Le Mans.

 By outside accounts, the family treated them well.
 They ate the same food as the family, lived in a heated room, and were paid the standard wages of the time.

 Before the crimes, the professional comportment of the siblings was apparently excellent.
 In fact, the Lancelins were the envy of every French upper-class household for having such dedicated and hardworking domestic help.

 However, not all was well in the Lancelin household as the sisters had an atypical relationship with their employers.
 For one, neither of the women had ever spoken to René Lancelin in the entire seven years that they worked there.

 The sisters were given orders by his wife and even then, she only communicated through written directions.
 Léonie was also a woman that demanded perfection, as she routinely performed “white glove tests” on furniture to confirm that the furniture had been dusted.

 The Gruesome Murders Of Madame Léonie And Genevieve

 On the day of the murders, it was dark and raining heavily.
 After a shopping trip, the mother and daughter were to go directly to the home of Léonie’s brother, where René would meet them.
 The family were not expected home by the sisters until late in the evening.